Innovatedco/.blog/README.md

   }
 }
 ```
-3. Open the package manager console and cd into the blog project folder:
+4. Next we are going to scaffold the database so open the package manager console and cd into the blog project folder:
 ```
 cd BlazorBlog
 ```